 Everything You Need to Know About Mint Plants

 With its fresh scent, distinct flavor, and attractive foliage, the many species of mint (Mentha) plants have long been prized in the landscape and the kitchen.
 Mint is a fast-growing herb — usually perennial — that blooms with pink, purple or white flowers in summer.
-Cultivated for culinary and medicinal uses throughout history, mint has played a role in Greek, Roman, and Christian mythology, as well as folk medicine traditions around the world.
+Cultivated for culinary and medicinal uses throughout history, has played a role in Greek, Roman, and Christian mythology, as well as folk medicine traditions around the world.
 Here will take you through everything you need to know about mint plant meaning and symbolism; their history and origins; uses and benefits; plus essential tips for growing and nurturing mint plants at home.

 - Mint Plant Meaning & Symbolism – The Essentials